pipedrive/example-apps/apps/messaging-app-extn-playground/README.md

 - Use [`ngrok`](https://ngrok.com/) to create a tunnel to your app by using the `ngrok http 3000` command.
 If you change the port, make sure you change the port in the command accordingly.
 - Set the value for the environment variable `PROJECT_DOMAIN`.
 This will be the ngrok domain (For instance : xxx.ngrok.io)
 - Use the ngrok generated domain for callback url and in provider endpoints so that it can reach your app over the internet.

+> NB!
+Delete the `sqlite` database that is created in the `data` folder if you are committing to a public repo as it contains information about users.